 - Make Decisions with Data: The importance of planning and evaluation in responsibly and transparently administering the Dignity Fund is echoed throughout the charter amendment.
 Administration services are a critical resource in ensuring useful and appropriate data is reliably and consistently collected to support analysis of program performance and client outcomes.
 Administration services also include resources that assess community needs and evaluate issues related to equity and service gaps.
-Over the course of the 2020-2023 funding cycle, DAAS will continue to use its internal resources and partner with outside experts as needed to develop information that supports data-informed decision-making and prepares the Department for the next funding cycle. - Strengthen CBO Infrastructure: Providing service providers with tools that support their work is a critical consideration for the Department.
+Over the course of the 2020-2023 funding cycle, DAAS will continue to use its internal resources and partner with outside experts as needed to develop information that supports data-informed decision-making and prepares the Department for the next funding cycle. - Collaborate with City and Community: For older adults and people with disabilities to live and engage in community, it is critical that San Francisco has a robust professional workforce trained in aging and disability issues to provide services and supports.
+DAAS will build upon its efforts to support workforce pipelines in many ways.
+This includes regional collaborations with other counties and universities to support bachelors and masters level education in social services and aging specialties, as well partnering with City College and the health field to explore opportunities to leverage community health worker positions and programs.
+The Department will also work with its community partners to explore a potential pilot project to provide compensation to student interns working in the field of aging and/or disability services.
+DAAS will also be working to coordinate conversations across sectors, disciplines, and regions to integrate efforts and maximize impact of this work. - Strengthen CBO Infrastructure: Providing service providers with tools that support their work is a critical consideration for the Department.
 Within Administration services, an overarching infrastructure support that impacts the ability of providers to serve older adults and people with disabilities is the data system used to manage client enrollment in services.
 These databases also support evaluation of performance and client outcomes.
 DAAS will work towards updating its data systems to improving efficiency, minimize burden, and maximize useful of information collected for the Department and its service providers.
-Additionally, DAAS will consider opportunities to provide general technical assistance and capacity building support to its providers.
+Additionally, DAAS will consider opportunities to provide general technical assistance and capacity-building support to its providers.
+This includes assistance in developing and maintaining a knowledgeable and prepared workforce.
+In addition to the cultural competency training highlighted in the Access & Empowerment service area and the clinical support and education in Case Management & Care Navigation, DAAS will also explore opportunities to expand its training curriculum to more broadly provide education about the San Francisco network of services.

 Currently, the DAAS budget for Dignity Fund-related Administrative services is approximately \$1.2 million.
-Growth in funding since FY 2014-15 has occurred in several areas, including data system expansions and consultant support to support evaluations and planning projects; this service area also now includes staff support to administer the Dignity Fund and support planning and evaluation.
-The largest amount of funding, about \$480,000, funds database systems used by service providers to provide Dignity Fund eligible services.
+Growth in funding since FY 2014-15 has occurred in several areas, including data system expansions and consultant support to support evaluations and planning projects; this service area also now includes staff support to administer the Dignity Fund and support planning and evaluation.12 The largest amount of funding, about \$480,000, funds database systems used by service providers to provide Dignity Fund eligible services.
 One-third of this budget is for Consultant Support for projects like a systems assessment of the City's Case Management support network; on an ongoing basis, DAAS will budget \$300,000 for external support.
 About \$330,000 funds staffing support to manage the Dignity Fund.